mtimmin65/engineering-notebook/README.md

         print("Retrying!")
     time.sleep(0.1)
 ```
-@ezell38
+This is code from [elias zell](https://github.com/ezell38/Hello_CircuitPython)
 ### Evidence

 <img src="https://github.com/ezell38/Hello_CircuitPython/blob/main/Images/IMG-86812912-3 (1).gif?raw=true" alt="CircuitPython_LCD" width="500">
-@ezell38
+This image is from [elias zell](https://github.com/ezell38/Hello_CircuitPython)

 ### Wiring

 <img src="https://github.com/ezell38/Hello_CircuitPython/blob/main/Images/Capture.1.PNG?raw=true" alt="CircuitPythonDistance" width="500">
-@ezell38
+This image is from This is code from [elias zell](https://github.com/ezell38/Hello_CircuitPython)

 ### Reflection

 This assignment was hard because I kept saving the code to a file on my computer and not my Metro board.
-I also used some code from another student and didn't adjust my wiring to fit their code which messed up my Ultrasonic sensor.
+I also used some code from This is code from [elias zell](https://github.com/ezell38/Hello_CircuitPython) and didn't adjust my wiring to fit their code which messed up my Ultrasonic sensor.